Dr Patrick Pallier

 A characterization of white matter pathology following spinal cord compression injury in the rat.

-Ward RE, Huang W, Kostusiak M, Pallier PN, Michael-Titus AT and Priestley JV
+Ward RE, Huang W, Kostusiak M, Pallier PN, Michael-Titus AT, Priestley JV

 Neuroscience vol. 260, 227-239.